 So having given a few details about the park itself, let’s move on to why I think it’s a great place to go with your friends.
 Try to avoid days when it is somewhat crowded, or if screaming (and sometimes puking) toddlers are not your forte.

-However you can always find a remote area for yourself seeing as the park stretches for more than fifty thousand acres.
+However, if you are a little socially phobic, you can always find a remote area for yourself seeing as the park stretches for more than fifty thousand acres.
 Once you’re there you have a whole host of choices at your disposable.